 ATP | Seaplane & Landplane CFI | CFII | MEI | Gliders

-Loren has worked in a variety of different aviation businesses of the last 15 years.
+Loren has worked in a variety of different aviation businesses of the last 25 years.
 Prior to living in Gypsum and operating Alpine Flight Training he worked for Eclipse Aviation in Albuquerque New Mexico developing both the Eclipse 500 aircraft and the Eclipse 500 training program.
-Prior to Eclipse, his experience included working for Mesaba Airlines (Saab 340-B), corporate flying in the Dassault Falcon 10, and the Eclipse 500, and many years of teaching mountain flying as well as experience as a Cirrus Standardized Instructor.
+Loren is type rated in the AirBus 320 Series, and the Boeing 737.
+Loren currently divides his time between instructing and flying the Boeing 737.

 ATP | CFI | CFII | MEI